 The Spirit World Bring Us Together

 Another person who was partly responsible for our coming together was the late medium Doris Stokes: Thousands thronged to see Doris Stokes’s public demonstrations of mediumship.
-She became one of the the world’s top mediums and in her simple, unassuming way popularized the knowledge that had previously been limited only to Spiritualists and other similar organisations.
+She became one of the world’s top mediums and in her simple, unassuming way popularized the knowledge that had previously been limited only to Spiritualists and other similar organizations.
 She was famous all over the world and could fill the London Palladium or Sydney Opera House to capacity.

 When my sister Vivienne lost her husband from cancer soon after she was married, it was Doris Stokes who helped take the heavy burden of grief from her shoulders.
 I went with Viv to the sitting and was astonished at the things Doris also said to me.